 The treatment for greater trochanteric pain syndrome is to rejuvenate the gluteus tendon in the hip.
 For example, myofascial release can be used to initiate and speed up a healing response.
 Strengthening the gluteal muscles and tendon is the best long-term strategy.
 The crucial element is to strengthen the hip progressively.
 If too much exercise is performed without proper recovery, the tendon will not heal properly.
 However, if the exercises are not strenuous enough, adaptation will not occur, and the pain will persist.
 In addition, stretching tight muscles in the hip and pelvis is also helpful for optimal success.

-Hip impingement is when the ball and socket joint bones rub together and is more common in very active people who participate in sports and exercise.
-Sometimes the rubbing of the bones causes more bone growth resulting in a more significant impingement.
+Femoroacetabular impingement is when the ball and socket joint bones rub together and is more common in very active people who participate in sports and exercise.
+Sometimes, the rubbing of the bones causes more bone growth, resulting in a more significant impingement.
 The bone growth can occur on the ball (head of the femur), socket (acetabulum of the pelvis), or both.
 In some instances, there is a snapping of ligaments over the front of the hip called snapping hip.

 The treatment for hip impingement consists of a combination of stretching and performing corrective exercises to address muscular imbalances.
 In addition, chiropractic hip mobilizations can help align the hip and reduce impingement symptoms.
 Snapping hip is often improved after individualized stretches and exercises are performed consistently.